Cambridge Analytica Whistleblower Says Data From 87 Million Users Could Be Stored In Russia - Slashdot

 Re: (Score:1)

-A lie repeated 1000 times becomes truth (Score:4, Insightful)
+A lie repeated 1000 times becomes truth (Score:5, Insightful)

 Although unproven — indeed, unprovable, because there is no such crime — the "collusion" allegations must be repeated on the daily basis until they become accepted by the mainstream.
 To the point, where the low information voter [wikipedia.org] just says: "Well, everyone knows it — just google it or something".